QRX53/q-public/README.md

-# This is the public version of the language, so that I don't have to sign in on github every time because the personal access token thing is stupid, this won't be updated as often, if at all.
+# This is the public version of the language, so that I don't have to sign in on github every time because the personal access token thing is stupid, this won't be updated as often, only when i need a public copy.

 # Q Key: